Adobe Software Licensing Frequently Asked Questions

 No. Only products that are part of the Creative Cloud suite are covered.
 For a listing of products available through Creative Cloud, please see the Creative Cloud Desktop Apps page at Adobe.
 Customers who need other Adobe products must purchase individual licenses.

 Yes, under certain circumstances.
 Students who have an academic need to use Creative Cloud software for a class may be eligible for the Creative Cloud for Students plan.
 This plan is granted on a semester-by-semester basis, on the request of an instructor or academic department.
 We will need to know the course catalog number of the class that requires student use of the software.
-Students should ask their instructor or academic department to send such requests by email to: firstname.lastname@example.org.
+Students should ask their instructor or academic department to email such requests to CU Software.
 We are not able to honor requests for access from the students themselves; the request must come from a Cornell academic department or instructor.
 Student employees with a Cornell business need can be granted access the same as regular Cornell employees.

 No. Eligibility for the Creative Cloud ETLA ends if an individual's employment at Cornell ends.

-Weill has signed its own independent Creative Cloud ELA.
+Weill has signed its own independent Creative Cloud ETLA.
 Weill staff and faculty should check with their local IT staff, or with Weill ITS for information about Weill's Creative Cloud ELA.

 - your name